Graph Laplacian-based Bayesian Multi-fidelity Modeling: Problem formulation

 Thereafter, a complete weighted graph $\mathcal{G}$ with nodes $\mathcal{V}$ and edges $\mathcal{E}$ is constructed from the low-fidelity data.
 Specifically, the graph has $\nbar$ nodes $i \in \mathcal{V} := \{1,\,2,\,\dots,\,\nbar\}$, equipped with attributes given by the corresponding low-fidelity data points, $\ubari$.
 The weight $W_{ij}$ associated with each edge $E_{ij} \in \mathcal{E}$, which measures the similarity between the nodes $i$ and $j$, is computed via a monotonically decreasing function of the Euclidean distance between $\ubari$ and $\ubarj$.
 In this work, we use a Gaussian kernel, and the resulting weights are given by

 This leads to a fully connected graph, but other choices leading to sparser graphs are also common.
 Choosing the weights $W_{ij}$ plays an important role in the behavior of any graph Laplacian-based algorithm, an aspect we are not focusing on in this work.
 The scale $\ell_{ij}$ can be seen as an additional hyper-parameter, with a common choice being to set it to be constant for the entire graph, or it may be tuned.
-Here we use a self-tuning approach, setting $\ell_{ij} := \sqrt{\ell_i\ell_j}$ and tuning $\ell_i$ by examining the statistics of the neighborhood of $i$, following Zelnik-Manor and Perona \cite{zelnik2004self}.
+We use the self-tuning approach of Zelnik-Manor and Perona \cite{zelnik2004self}: we set $\ell_{ij} := \sqrt{\ell_i\ell_j}$ with the local length-scale $\ell_i$ given by $\ell_i:=\|\ubari - \bar{\bm{u}}^{(i_R)}\|_2$, where $\bar{\bm{u}}^{(i_R)}$ is the $R^\text{th}$ nearest low-fidelity data point to $\ubari$.\footnote{\new{We take $R = 7$, as in Zelnik-Manor and Perona \cite{zelnik2004self}.} } This approach is more accommodating of data which may exhibit multiple scales.
 We remark that all our analysis also applies for any other choice of weights satisfying $W_{ij}=W_{ji}$, $W_{ij}\ge 0$, and $W_{ii}=0$.

 The weights $W_{ij}$ form the components of the adjacency matrix $\adj \in \mathbb{R}^{N \times N}$, which is used to compute the (diagonal) degree matrix $\bm{D}$,

 and a family of graph Laplacians,